gregzhang/compiler/README.md

-# compiler plugin
+# Compiler Plugin

+## About
-# Compiler is a php visual template editing plugin
+Compiler is a php visual template editing plugin